alienseveneight/mmatriviaPrivacyPolicy/README.md

 # mmaTriviaPrivacyPolicy

 Privacy Policy for MMA Trivia App

-Privacy Policy

 We value your privacy.
 This app does not collect, store, or share any personal information from its users.